HackShardGaming/World-of-Valheim-Public/WorldofValheimZones/Package/README.md

 NoChest: Prevent the user from accessing chests
 NoDoors: Prevent the user from opening doors.
 NoBuilding: Prevent anyone / anything from damaging buildings.
-NoPickup: Prevent the user from picking up items.
+NoItemPickup: Prevent the user from picking up items.
 NoItemDrop: Prevent the user from dropping items.
 PushAway: Prevent the user from entering the area.
 (Please not if your sprint is fast enough you can still push in but it will push you away just like it does if you fall off the map).
 PeriodicDamage(int): Deals (INT) damage periodically to the user.